Voter suppression: United States

 Other controversial measures include shutting down Department of Motor Vehicles (DMV) offices in minority neighborhoods, which makes it more difficult for residents to obtain voter IDs; shutting down polling places in minority neighborhoods; systematically depriving precincts in minority neighborhoods of the resources needed to operate efficiently, such as poll workers and voting machines; and purging voters from the rolls shortly before an election.

 Often, voter fraud is cited as a justification for such laws even if the incidence is low.
 In Iowa, lawmakers passed a strict voter ID law with the potential to disenfranchise 260,000 voters.
 Out of 1.6 million votes cast in Iowa in 2016, there were only 10 allegations of voter fraud, none of which being cases of impersonation that a voter ID law could have prevented.
 Iowa Secretary of State Paul Pate, the architect of the bill, stated "we've not experienced widespread voter fraud in Iowa".

 In May 2017, US President Donald Trump established the Presidential Advisory Commission on Election Integrity for the purpose of preventing voter fraud.
-Critics have suggested its true purpose is voter suppression.
+Critics have suggested that its true purpose is voter suppression.
 The commission was led by Kansas Secretary of State Kris Kobach, a staunch advocate of strict voter ID laws and a proponent of the Crosscheck system.
 Crosscheck is a national database, which is designed to check for voters who are registered in more than one state by comparing names and dates of birth.
 Researchers at Stanford University, the University of Pennsylvania, Harvard University, and Microsoft found that for every legitimate instance of double registration it finds, Crosscheck's algorithm returns approximately 200 false positives.
 Kobach has been repeatedly sued by the American Civil Liberties Union (ACLU) for trying to restrict voting rights in Kansas.

+Photo identification requirements may suppress some voters, which may disproportionately affect the young, lower-income people, lesser educated people, Hispanic people, and younger white people.
+The Center for Democracy and Civic Engagement at The University of Maryland estimates that 15% of adult American either lack driver's licenses or state IDs or have IDs that may not meet strict photo ID voting law requirements.
+The American Civil Liberties Union has argued that the implementation of signature-matching processes for mail-in ballots can suppress voters, especially people with disabilities, trans- and gender-nonconforming people, recently married women, people for whom English is a second language, and military personnel.